Public housing in the United Kingdom: Council-built housing

 The City of London Corporation built tenements in Farringdon Road in 1865, but this was an isolated instance.
 The first council to build housing as an integrated policy was Liverpool Corporation, starting with St Martin's Cottages in Ashfield Street, Vauxhall, completed in 1869.
 The Corporation then built Victoria Square Dwellings, opened by Home Secretary Sir Richard Cross in 1885.

-That year, a Royal Commission was held, as the state had taken an interest in housing and housing policy.
-This led to the Housing of the Working Classes Act 1890, which encouraged the London authority to improve the housing in their areas.
+That year, a royal commission was held, as the state had taken an interest in housing and housing policy.
+This led to the Housing of the Working Classes Act 1890 (53 & 54 Vict. c.
+70), which encouraged the London authority to improve the housing in their areas.
 It also gave them the power to acquire land and to build tenements and houses (cottages).
 As a consequence, London County Council opened the Boundary Estate in 1900, a 'block dwelling estate' of tenements in Tower Hamlets.
 The Housing of the Working Classes Act 1900 extended these power to all local councils, which then began building tenements and houses.

 Homes fit for heroes – interwar policy

 In 1912, Raymond Unwin published a pamphlet Nothing gained by Overcrowding.
 He worked on the influential Tudor Walters Report of 1918, which recommended housing in short terraces, spaced 70 ft apart at a density of 12 /acre.
 The First World War indirectly provided a new impetus, when the poor physical health and condition of many urban recruits to the army was noted with alarm.
 This led to a campaign under the slogan "Homes fit for heroes".
 In 1919, the Government first required councils to provide housing, built to the Tudor Walters standards, under the Housing, Town Planning, &c.
-Act 1919 (Addison Act), helping them to do so through the provision of subsidies.
-London County Council embraced these freedoms and planned eight 'cottage estates' in the peripheries of London: Becontree, St Helier, Downham for example; seven further followed including Bellingham.
-Houses were built on green field land on the peripheries of the urban area.
+Act 1919 (9 & 10 Geo.
+5. c.
+35) (the Addison Act), helping them to do so through the provision of subsidies.
 The war had caused house building costs to rise enormously: Sir Ernest Simon reported to the Manchester Housing Committee in 1910 that "houses that had cost £250 to build pre war were then costing £1,250, so the economic rent was 30/- a week but had to be let at 12/6d".

 The provision of local authority housing varied throughout the UK; in the period 1919–39 67% of the houses built in Scotland were in the public sector, compared to 26% in England.

 LCC cottage estates

+London County Council embraced these freedoms and planned eight 'cottage estates' in the peripheries of London: Becontree, St Helier, Downham for example; seven further followed including Bellingham.
+Many houses were built over the next few years in 'cottage estates'.
+Houses were built on green field land on the peripheries of the urban area.